IBM/watsonx-genai-lab/docs/lab-2/README.md

 For initial experimentation with the integration, use a new virtual assistant.
 If you have a newly created watsonx Assistant service instance, it will not have any assistants defined.
 Create one using the **Create Assistant** wizard that uses the name `Travel App`, and then select `web` as the deployment location.

 The values that you provide in the other parts of the wizard do not matter.
-For a slightly opinionated step-by-step example of how to get a web assistant created, see the [Technical Sales watsonx Assistant 101 lab](https://vest.buildlab.cloud/en/watsonx/assistant/101) up to the point where you see the home page for the assistant.
-If you have other assistants defined already in your instance, add one following the [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).
+For a slightly opinionated, step-by-step example of how to get a web assistant created, see the [Technical Sales watsonx Assistant 101 lab](https://vest.buildlab.cloud/en/watsonx/assistant/101) up to the point where you see the home page for the assistant.
+If you have other assistants defined already in your instance, add one by following the [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add) documentation.

 ### Step 3.
 Create a watsonx.ai API key